lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

-As you can see, when processing the materials, we get the path to the texture.
-We request that texture to the `TextureCache` instance and record the transition and copy commands in the same command buffer that we are using to record the transfer operations for the vertices and the indices.
-At the end, we can free the staging buffer created in the `Texture` constructor at the same place where we were also releasing the other staging buffer for the vertices and indices.
+As you can see, when processing the models, we iterate over the materials of the model.
+Each material is processed in the `transformMaterial` method in which, we get the path to the texture.
+We request that texture to the `TextureCache` instance and record the transition and copy commands in the same command buffer that we are using to record the transfer operations for the vertices and the indices (if the texture exists).
+Back in the `transformModels`, at the end, we can free the staging buffer created in the `Texture` constructor at the same place where we were also releasing the other staging buffer for the vertices and indices.
 The `cleanup` method needs also to be modified since the meshes, hang now under the material instances:
 ```java
 public class VulkanModel {
     ...